 Future recruitment policy will continue as is, i.e. hire the best person for each role regardless of circumstance.
 This may be impacted by the new points based immigration system, but we remain steadfast in our aims.

 EU regulations will cease to have a direct effect on the UK once the transition period ends, however, the UK has taken steps already to transpose most EU regulations into English Law (e.g. personal data).
 We, therefore, do not anticipate a significant effect on the UK’s ability to comply with matters such as safety or transfer of personal data post the transition period.

 CMS will ensure any material price changes caused by the reaction of the Currency Markets are well communicated with as much notice as the vendor allows.
 If you are a customer of CMS, please talk to your account manager today if you want to increase your purchases at any time to reduce currency uncertainty.

 Brexit Checklist and Resources

-Whilst the situation may currently be very uncertain, we believe planning for every business is appropriate.
+We believe planning for every business is appropriate.
 The British Chamber of Commerce and the Irish Government provide good starting point, which can be found at: https://www.britishchambers.org.uk/page/brexit/business-brexit-checklist and https://www.gov.ie/en/publication/16638f-brexit-and-business/

 Finally, I would like to remind you again to talk to your CMS Account Manager or Partner Manager, who will be more than happy to assist you in these uncertain times.